LC-Linkous/tinySA_python/README.md

 * **Library Function Call:** `marker()`
 * **Example Return:**
 * **Notes:**  where id=1..4 index=0..num_points-1
-Merker levels will use the selected unit Marker peak will activate the marker (if not done already), position the marker on the strongest signal and display the marker info The frequency must be within the selected sweep range mode
+Marker levels will use the selected unit Marker peak will activate the marker (if not done already), position the marker on the strongest signal and display the marker info The frequency must be within the selected sweep range mode

 ### **menu**
 * **Status:** TODO